lettier/movie-monad/README.md

 ![Movie Monad](https://i.imgur.com/gdsyIMv.png)

-# Movie Monad?
-Another video player?
-Really?
+## Is Movie Monad the free video player I've been looking for?

-Yes really.
+Yes.

 Movie Monad is a free and simple to use video player made with Haskell.
 Originally it was a proof of concept to add video playback to